sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-sdk-application-setup/fiori-ios-hcpms-sdk-application-setup.md

 - Mobile services provide out-of-the-box features to configure your app on an app-specific, user-specific or device-specific level.
 It is e.g. possible to set a particular device of a user to debugging-level to gain better insight into what is happening with the application
 - Mobile services provides analytics features to monitor usage of your application per platform, device type or user group.

-This tutorial described how you can configure a mobile app in SAP Cloud Platform mobile service for development and operations.
+This tutorial described how you can configure a mobile app in SAP Mobile Services for development and operations.

 [ACCORDION-BEGIN [Step 1: ](Make sure mobile services are enabled in your account)]

-Got to the SAP Cloud Platform cockpit and click on **Services** in the main menu.
+Got to the SAP BTP cockpit and click on **Services** in the main menu.
 In the `Services` page, make sure that under `Mobile Services` the `Development & Operations` service is enabled.
 If it is not enabled, enable it by clicking on it an pressing the **Enable** button.

 ![Enable Mobile Services](image-1.png)